IBM/lmctl/docs/projects/creating-projects.md

 lmctl project create --name example --version 1.0 --type Resource --rm ansible-rm
 ```

-When using `brent` on the `--rm` option, LMCTL can also produce the expected directory strucutre for the type of infrastructure and/or lifecycle driver used to manage this Resource, via `--param` values.
+When using `brent` on the `--rm` option, LMCTL can also produce the expected directory structure for the type of infrastructure and/or lifecycle driver used to manage this Resource, via `--param` values.
 (See [create command](../command-reference/project/create.md))

 ## Creating Subprojects